impillar/AndroidReferences/LiteratureReview.md

 + An Empirical Study of Mobile Ad Targeting, arXir 2015
 + MAdScope: Characterizing Mobile In-App Targeted Ads, MobiSys 2015 (tool: MAdScope)
 + Are these Ads Safe: Detecting Hidden Attacks through the Mobile App-Web Interfaces, NDSS 2016
++ The Price of Free: Privacy Leakage in Personalized Mobile In-Apps Ads, NDSS 2016
 + Free for All!
 Assessing User Data Exposure to Advertising Libraries on Android, NDSS 2016 (tool: Pluto)
 + Following Devil’s Footprints: Cross-Platform Analysis of Potentially Harmful Libraries on Android and iOS, S&P 2016 (tool: PhaLib)
 + Reliable Third-Party Library Detection in Android and its Security Applications, CCS 2016